Web Directions Conffab

 We provide travel and accomodation for speakers at our in-person conferences, plus speaker dinners, receptions and an all round great experience for speakers.

 And it doesn't stop with the conference, we host your presentation on our streaming platform Conffab, where speakers are compensated for the engagement their presentations generate!
+And speakers get a lifetime Conffab subscription as well.

 Good luck, we can't wait to hear your proposals!

-Happy to discuss your proposal and thoughts–just email us [email protected].
+Happy to discuss your proposal and thoughts–just email us info@webdirections.org.

-Co-founded and now run by John Allsopp, Web Directions has for nearly 20 years brought together leading developers, engineers, visual, IxD, UX and product designers, Art and Creative Directors, product managers indeed everyone involved in producing web and digital products to learn from one another, and the World's leading experts across this vast field.
+Co-founded and now run by John Allsopp, Web Directions has for nearly 2 decades years brought together leading developers, engineers, visual, IxD, UX and product designers, Art and Creative Directors, product managers indeed everyone involved in producing web and digital products to learn from one another, and the World's leading experts across this vast field.

 We spend our lives thinking about what comes next, keeping up with trends in technology, practices and processes, and filtering the hype, to make sure you don't miss trends that matter, and don't waste time on hype that doesn't.